bemanproject/task/docs/P3941-affinity.md

   </li>
   <li>
-    When a sender knows that it will complete on the scheduler it was start on, it should be possible to customize the `affine_on` algorithm to avoid rescheduling.
-This customization can be achieved by `connect`ing to the result of an `affine_on` member function called on the child sender, if such a member function is present, when `connect`ing an `affine_on` sendering
+    When a sender knows that it will complete on the scheduler it was start on, it should be possible to customise the `affine_on` algorithm to avoid rescheduling.
+This customisation can be achieved by `connect`ing to the result of an `affine_on` member function called on the child sender, if such a member function is present, when `connect`ing an `affine_on` sender.
   </li>
 </ol>

 <p>
-None of these changes really contradict any earlier design: the shape and behavior of the `affine_on` algorithm wasn't fully fleshed out.
-Tightening the behavior scheduler affinity and the `affine_on` algorithm has some implications on some other components:
+None of these changes really contradict any earlier design: the shape and behaviour of the `affine_on` algorithm wasn't fully fleshed out.
+Tightening the behaviour scheduler affinity and the `affine_on` algorithm has some implications on some other components:
 </p>
 <ol>
   <li>
-    If `affine_on` requires an infallible scheluder at least `inline_scheduler`, `task_scheduler`, and `run_loop::scheduler`
+    If `affine_on` requires an infallible scheduler modelled at least `inline_scheduler`, `task_scheduler`, and `run_loop::scheduler`
     should be infallible (i.e., they always complete successfully with `set_value()`). `parallel_scheduler` can probably not be